COPD Treatment Guidelines

 What are the guidelines for identifying and reducing exposure to COPD risk factors?

 To help slow down the progress of the disease, healthcare providers advise people with COPD about how they can reduce their exposure to risk factors.
 The main risk factors are tiny particles in the air, called irritants.
 For COPD patient, breathing irritants can:

-- Make COPD symptoms worse
+- Make symptoms worse